Dominikwigh/python-math/README.md

 ![Error](images/error.png)

 When the run program button is clicked at the top the game will restart.
+## Future Features ##
+* Give the user a score.
+* Add more quuestions.

+---
 ## Testing ##
 ### Manual Testing ###
-I have manually tested the program by doing this..
+I have manually tested the program by doing this:
 * Passed thorugh a PEP8 linter and confirmed that there are no problems.
 * Tested answers by inputting incorrcet values(string instead of integer, numbers higher than 4).
 * Tested both on Gitpod and Heroku Terminal.